louismartin/deep-snake/README.md

 # Deep Snake
 This repo is a adaptation of Deep Policy Networks to play the game of Snake.
 It has been coded in Python using Tensorflow.
 To get started, you can have a look at our iPython notebook.

+Below is a short demo.
+Note that the Snake dos not eat the fruit in the first place to avoid being trapped and loose the game.
 Have fun !

 <p align="center">
   <img src="https://github.com/RLSnake/Snake/blob/master/demo.gif">
-  <div style='width: 130px; text-align: center;'>Snake Demo.
-The Snake dos not eat the fruit in the first place to avoid being trapped and loose the game</div>
 </p>

 1. [Setup](#setup)